How To Get Softer Hair When You’re Dealing With Hard Water

 You probably saw this one coming and it was a resounding recommendation from every single hairstylist willing to speak on the topic of hard water and hair.
 Real talk, how worth it is a filtered shower head?
 The response was clear via DM, in person, and on email: "100% worth it!"

 So where to start?
 In shopping around for shower head filters, I was floored to find that they're not as expensive as I thought they'd be.
-"You can get one at Home Depot or Amazon for around $30," offers Ryan Suhr, a stylist at NYC's Cutler Salon.
-Personally, I really like the T3 filter because it's easy to screw in without having to order a TaskRabbit.
+"You can get one on Amazon for under £30," offers Ryan Suhr, a stylist at NYC's Cutler Salon.
+Personally, I really like the T3 filter because it's easy to screw in, with the Hello Klean filter also being a great option.

 Get good at hair cycling